Praveenrajan27/credit-worthiness/README.md

 # credit-worthiness

 A person’s creditworthiness is often associated with the likelihood they may default on loans.
-The data has about 1000 loan applications, along with a certain set of attributes about the applicant itself, and whether they were considered high risk.This data on loan applicants is explored and a model is built to predict whether or not an application can be deemed creditworthy.
+The data has about data about loan applications, along with a certain set of attributes about the applicant.This data on loan applicants is explored and a model is built to predict whether or not an applicant are considered low risk and therefore can be deemed creditworthy.

 1. Exploratory Data Analysis
 2. Feature Engineering